jhpyle/docassemble/_docs/functions.md

     process_action()
 {% endhighlight %}

+You can think of "actions" as temporary diversions from the regular interview logic.
+When the action is over, the regular interview logic resumes.
+When the action is considered to be over depends on what the action refers to.

+* If the action refers to a variable defined by a `question`, the action will be over when the user answers the `question`.
+The `question` will be asked even if the variable is already defined.
+* If the action refers to the `event` name of a `question` block, the action will be over when the user clicks a `continue` button on the `question`.
+If the `question` does not have a `continue` button, the `question` will be a dead end and the action will never be over.
+* If the action refers to a variable defined by a `code` block, the action will be considered "over" only when the `code` block runs through to completion without raising any exceptions.
+* If the action refers to the `event` name of a `code` block, **docassemble** will run the `code` and it will consider the action to be over no matter what the `code` block does.
+From within such a `code` block, you can call `force_ask()` to cause additional actions to run.

+You can test this out in the following interview:

+{% include side-by-side.html demo="actions-demo" %}

+Actions are "stackable."
+If an action is launched while another action is still active, then when the second action is complete, the user will be returned to the first action.

+You can test this out in the following interview:

+{% include side-by-side.html demo="forget-prior" %}

+Note that when you press a Continue button, you are taken back to where you were when you clicked on the action link; you complete the current action and "fall back" to the previous incomplete action.

+The `url_action()` function accepts an optional keyword parameter `_forget_prior`.
+If set to `True`, then when the action is run, any actions that were already pending are "forgotten."
+The above example interview demonstrates this; note that when you click the "Go to fourth page with forget prior" link, you go to the fourth page, but then when you click Continue, you go back to the first page of the interview; launching the action to go to the fourth page wipes out all of the prior actions.

-Note that these links will only work for the current user, whose access credentials are stored in a cookie in his or her browser.
-It is possible for actions to be run by a "third party."
-For information on how to do this, see [`interview_url_action()`] and [scheduled tasks].
+Note that `url_action()` links will only work for the current user, whose access credentials are stored in a cookie in his or her browser.
+It is possible for actions to be run by a "third party," though; for information on how to do this, see [`interview_url_action()`] and [scheduled tasks].

 ## <a name="action_menu_item"></a>action_menu_item()